Paris has traditionally played the role of Europe’s ‘old soul’.

 How To Dress Like A Parisian

-Most Paris men have moved on from the beret and pencil-thin moustache, but some classics like the Breton tee, rollnecks and well-cut blazers remain.
+Most Parisian men have moved on from the beret and pencil-thin moustache, but some classics like the Breton tee, rollnecks and well-cut blazers remain.
 Not forgetting the refined bohemian who still wanders the cobble-stone streets in silk, linen and some floppy type of hat.

 Key tip on how to dress like a Parisian?
 They are big on neatness (no hipster beards here) and impeccable fit, wearing clothes that highlight the silhouette, more so than big statement prints and look-at-me colours.

 Active wear is big in the French capital too, mixing with traditional tailoring that changes with the seasons: tweed in winter, cotton in summer.
-But the coolest truc of all for how to dress like a Parisian, is the simple way they work the basics – effortlessly donning a bomber, jeans and tee.
+But the coolest truc of all for how to dress like a Parisian, is the simple way they work the basics – effortlessly donning a bomber, jeans and tees.

 Black Leather Jacket & Denim